-Just two blocks from the new CityCenter shopping, living and entertainment district, the hotel also has a lifesized gingerbread house in the lobby, one of the largest in the city.
+Just 2 blocks from the new CityCenter shopping, living and entertainment district, the hotel also has a life-sized gingerbread house in the lobby, one of the largest in the city.

 The area also hosts Georgetown Glow, an outdoor exhibition of art-light installations throughout the holidays.

-The Denver Pavilions with 40 shops, restaurants and entertainment venues covering two city blocks is just a short distance from the Hyatt Place and Hyatt House, both GREAT redemptions for free stays with Hyatt points.
+The Denver Pavilions with 40 shops, restaurants and entertainment venues, covering 2 city blocks is just a short distance from the Hyatt Place and Hyatt House, both GREAT redemptions for free stays with Hyatt points.

 The city also has the open air 16th Street Pedestrian Mall in the heart of downtown, as well as its own Christkindl Market.